emerald-dao/beginner-cadence-course/chapter6.0 (extra credit)/day2/README.md

 > Step 1: Make a script that reads the totalSupply of our contract and returns it.

-> Step 2: Paste that scripts into your scripts folder and name it `read_total_supply.cdc`
+> Step 2: Paste that script into your scripts folder and name it `read_total_supply.cdc`

 > Step 3: Open up your terminal in the base directory of the project and run: